Council Visitor Center

 he was confident boats could be relied upon to transport his ore to the railroad at Old Ferry, near Weiser.
 Unfortunately, the steamboat “Norma”, built

-for the purpose, failed to meet the need and along with poor copper prices and economic turndowns, mining operations stalled.
-German visitors often seek
+for the purpose, failed to meet the need and along with poor copper prices and economic downturns, mining operations stalled.

 Council Valley Museum

 The Council Valley Museum is open to the public from Memorial Day Weekend through Labor Day daily from 10:00 am to 4:00 pm, Tuesdays through Saturdays, and 1:00 pm to 4:00 pm on Sundays.

 Some of the largest apple and peach orchards in the West were once found in the Council region.
 Located seven miles south of Council, Mesa was home to

 one of the largest individually owned and operated apple orchards in the world.